LenoLen/LenoLen/README.md

 i dont mind any kind of jokes, joke about getting me pregnant i literally dont care.
 ***
-dnis are sstupid but i guess

--Poser okegom fans (people who claim to like okegom but dont like "icky stuff") (literally just okegom fans who claim to be antis.)

-- below 14 (13 thin ice)

-- antishippers, its for your own good. im the freak in your dni.
+Anti okegom fans avoid interacting how can you be an anti, and like okegom. i dont like yall.